HEALING TRAUMA WITH KUNDALINI YOGA

 It is important to go through this process of experiencing – releasing emotions (instead of repressing them as they will later resurface).
 Use healthy ways to cope with these emotions such as screaming into your pillow, going kick boxing, or chewing a hard food, such as a carrot.
 This allows the pent up energy inside you to be released.
 Remember, thoughts and emotions come and go.
 They are only temporary and do not define who you are.
 Allow them to come and to go without getting attached to them.
 You are not your thoughts.
 Let them to go by like clouds in the sky.
 You can make this an affirmation by saying “I am not my thoughts.
 I will allow them to go by, like clouds in the sky.”
 This will help you to separate your true self from your thoughts.
 Always remember, this too shall pass.

-Kundalini yoga is a powerful way to move negative energies that affect your thoughts, emotions, and hold you back from experiencing the fullness of life.
+Kundalini yoga is a powerful tool to move and release negative energies that affect your thoughts, emotions, and hold you back from experiencing the fullness of life.
 Kundalini yoga is beneficial for everyone.
 But, it is especially healing for anxiety, depression, or trauma of any kind.
 It is a form of yoga that empowers women.
 Yogi Bhajan brought the practice from India to the West in the late sixties.
 It is known as the yoga of transformation.

 It helps to get rid of negative, self-limiting thoughts and beliefs about who you are.
 Through kundalini yoga, you can achieve enlightenment as you begin to look at yourself, your life, and your experiences from a higher perspective.
 Your consciousness is raised and you return to your true self as a divine being.
 Through kriyas or exercises specific to kundalini, breath, meditations and mantras, the energy then shifts inside you.